paulscherrerinstitute/ecmccfg/hugo/content/manual/introduction.md

 EtherCAT requires the field bus components (slaves) to be configured on the master.
 The master must know about the data exchanges with the slaves, this is referred to as **process image**.

+During IOC-startup, the requested configuration is validated against the actually present hardware on the bus.
+Mismatches will result in an error, the IOC will _not_ start.

+{{% notice warning %}}
+Blindly restarting the IOC, with only partially working EtherCAT hardware, will results in an inoperable IOC!
+Refer to the [troubleshooting guide](../troubleshooting) for details.
+{{% /notice %}}

 ### IOC structure
 The startup script has several steps: